zlatinb/muwire/README.md

+The GitHub repo is mirrored from the in-I2P GitLab repo.
+Please open PRs and issues there.

 # MuWire - Easy Anonymous File-Sharing

 MuWire is an easy to use file-sharing program which offers anonymity using [I2P technology](http://geti2p.net).
 It works on any platform Java works on, including Windows,MacOS,Linux.